-WallBuilders is a nationally syndicated conservative radio program that broadcasts anti-LBGT, anti-Muslim, and xenophobic views.
+WallBuilders is a nationally syndicated conservative radio program that broadcasts anti-LGBT, anti-Muslim, and xenophobic views.
 Barton has battled against marriage equality and campaigned for state restrictions on legal equality for LGBT people and women’s right to chose.

-In an interview with Christian Broadcasting Network, Barton said Christian Evangelicals had a Biblical “duty” to vote for candidates who will support anti-abortion judges and who oppose equal rights for LGTBQ individuals.
+In an interview with Christian Broadcasting Network, Barton said Christian Evangelicals had a Biblical “duty” to vote for candidates who will support anti-abortion judges and who oppose equal rights for LGBTQ individuals.
 “It’s not your vote.
 It’s God’s vote,” he stated.
 In another interview, Barton claimed people cannot “vote on whether abortion is right or wrong or whether homosexuality is right or wrong” because it is a fixed moral wrong.

-Barton also believes the government should regulate homosexuality, claiming in one of his radio shows in 2010 that “homosexuals die decades earlier than heterosexuals” and that “nearly one-third admit to a thousand or more sex partners in a lifetime.”
+Barton also believes the government should regulate homosexuality, falsely claiming in one of his radio shows in 2010 that “homosexuals die decades earlier than heterosexuals” and that “nearly one-third admit to a thousand or more sex partners in a lifetime.”

 “I mean, you go through all this stuff, sounds to me like that’s not very healthy,” Barton said.
 “Why don’t we regulate homosexuality?”